hookedjs/eusy/README.md

 - Find or Dev a tool to generate sitemap.xml files
 - Support for Internet Explorer.
 Consider using core-js.
 - Resolve bug that explodes bundle size: https://github.com/expo/expo-cli/issues/919
-- SSR: I've Tried Razzle and doing custom, but it's really hard.
-Also, limited gains since bundle is currently 104kb brotli zipped.
+- SSR:
   - ref: https://github.com/necolas/react-native-web/blob/master/docs/guides/server-side-rendering.md
   - feature request: https://github.com/expo/web-examples/issues/18
+  - I think it may be possible, but cannot explore further until the expo production bundler is fixed
   - If SSR is impossible, upgrade to use prerender.io service
 - Code Splitting - I've tried but they all seem to break HMR, Typesafety and/or SSR, so we don't use them.
 Tried React.Lazy, @loadable/component, react-loadable